EricLBuehler/xlora/README.md

 X-LoRA works by learning scaling values for LoRA adapters.
 These learned scalings values are used to gate the LoRA experts in a dense fashion.
 Additionally, all LoRA adapters and the base model are frozen, allowing efficient fine tuning due to a low parameter count.

 X-LoRA is easily applied to any HuggingFace Transformers model.
-Please see our weights, [here](https://huggingface.co/lamm-mit/x-lora).
+Please see our weights, [here](https://huggingface.co/lamm-mit/x-lora) and our [paper](https://arxiv.org/abs/2402.07148).

 ### Token-by-token scalings
 ![Token-by-token scalings](./res/token_by_token_scalings.gif)